masc-ucsc/livehd/docs/projects.md

 Main features:

 * Goal to run several large tests (Anubis) and BOOM and Titan23 (http://www.eecg.utoronto.ca/~kmurray/titan.html).
-* Compare against vivado, quartus, DC, ABC, Mockturtle.... results can not be published directly but OK as A/B/C vs LGraph+XX.
+* Compare against vivado, quartus, DC, ABC, Mockturtle.... results can not be published directly but OK as A/B/C vs Lgraph+XX.
-* Important to focus on OpenWare LGraph flow vs others
+* Important to focus on OpenWare Lgraph flow vs others
 * Create regression system that plots freq/area/power for several key benchmarks

-## Useful LGraph Passes
+## Useful Lgraph Passes

-LGraph has several passes.
+Lgraph has several passes.
 Many compiler like passes that can be used by several projects.
 This is a set of those unrelated passes.

 Dependence: none